Space Disco Cowboy? Couples ditch traditional wedding dress codes in favor of out-there themes

 “I love a theme,” said Long, who lives in New York.
 "It's fun that people aren't taking weddings so seriously, but I had no idea what that meant."

-After exchanging thoughts for months with the officiant, who is also a friend, Long took her outfit idea — a strappy-back, low-cut ultra-mini purple dress with a high side slit — to the bride.
+After exchanging thoughts for months with the officiant, who is also a friend, Long took her outfit idea — a strappy ultra-mini dress — to the bride.
 The bride deemed it a bit too “Kardashian cosplay.”
-Long finally settled on a longer gold lamé dress by Norma Kamali, and a great time was had.
+Long finally settled on a slinky gold lamé number by Norma Kamali, and a great time was had.

 “There were a lot of vintage jumpsuits.
 One of our friends went full 1960s with go-go boots and a bouffant.
 A lot of sequins were happening," Long said.